Social Contribution Activities 3 GOOD HEALTH AND WELL-BEING 4 QUALITY EDUCATION

 CUD: The Future of Color and Comfort

-The DIC Group is actively involved in R&D in the area of color universal design (CUD) as well as in expanding public awareness and understanding of CUD’s importance.
+Guided by its vision statement, the DIC Group is actively involved in R&D in the area of color universal design (CUD), helping to bring color to life through efforts in a variety of fields.

-The DIC Group and architect Kengo Kuma collaborated to develop new tactile paving that ensures high visibility for visually impaired individuals and is in harmony with the landscape.
-Subsequently, in spring 2018, two new color options—a warm orangey yellow and a cool yellowish green— were commercialized under the name Lucida®, which have since been adopted for use in numerous buildings and stations.
+The DIC Group and architect Kengo Kuma collaborated to develop new tactile pavement that ensures high visibility for visually impaired individuals and is in harmony with the landscape.
+Subsequently, in spring 2018, two new colors—a warm orangey yellow and a cool yellowish green—were commercialized under the name Lucida®.

-The DIC Group participated in a joint industry–academic research project, as part of which Chiba University, the Central Research Laboratories and DIC Color Design, Inc., gave presentations at academic conferences around the world on joint research in the color appearance of red spot colors used for printed warnings and other important information on packaging and on the use of color in printed materials to enhance readability for seniors.
+The DIC Group participated in a joint industry–academic research project, as part of which Chiba University, the Central Research Laboratories and DIC Color Design gave presentations at academic conferences around the world on research regarding the color appearance of red spot colors used for printed warnings and other information on packaging and on the use of color in printed materials to enhance readability for seniors.

-DIC began participating as an expert in the field of color in the verification of safety-related color schemes for applications such as disaster prevention information.
-In this capacity, the DIC Group took part in verification testing for the setting of RGB values for screen displays for a color scheme (five colors) developed to convey heavy rain warning levels in an easy-tounderstand manner, which was announced in 2020 by Japan’s Cabinet Office.
-In formulating CMYK values for the same color scheme, announced in 2021, DIC Graphics cooperated by not only verifying candidate colors but also printing a color chart for use in the verification process.
+The DIC Group collaborated in the verification of color schemes for disaster applications including prevention-related information.
+This included taking part in verification testing for screen displays for a color scheme (five colors) developed to convey heavy rain warning levels in an easy-tounderstand manner, which was announced in 2020 by Japan’s Cabinet Office.
+In formulating CMYK values for this color scheme, announced in 2021, DIC Graphics cooperated by not only verifying candidate colors but also printing a color chart for use in the verification process.

-In March and April 2022, the DIC Group published a two-part feature on its efforts to contribute to society through color in the Japanese-language space of its global website.
-Since then, the Group has continued working to provide stakeholders with information on its initiatives to make society more accessible to people with diverse types of color vision, as well as to introduce key difference makers from both within and outside the Group.
+The DIC Group published a feature article on its efforts to contribute to society through the provision of color in the Japanese-language space of its global website.
+Since then, the Group has worked to provide stakeholders with information on its initiatives to make society more accessible to people with diverse types of color vision, as well as to introduce key difference makers from both within and outside the Group.

 Kawamura Memorial DIC Museum of Art

-The Kawamura Memorial DIC Museum of Art, located adjacent to the Central Research Laboratories in Sakura, Chiba Prefecture, was established in 1990 to publicly exhibit works of art collected by DIC Corporation and its affiliates.
-The museum’s extensive collection spans numerous genres, encompassing an oil portrait by Rembrandt, a rarity in Japan, as well as works by impressionists such as Monet and Renoir; modern European artists such as Picasso and Chagall; early modern, modern and postwar Japanese artists; and luminaries of late-20th century American art, including Mark Rothko, Cy Twombly and Frank Stella.
-In addition to a standing exhibit from its permanent collection, the museum stages special exhibitions multiple times a year to encourage a deeper understanding of the works in its collection.
+DIC operates the Kawamura Memorial DIC Museum of Art as a social contribution initiative particularly suited to an organization involved in the provision of color.
+Established in 1990 to publicly exhibit works of art collected by DIC Corporation and its affiliates, the museum is located adjacent to the Central Research Laboratories in Sakura, Chiba Prefecture and boasts an extensive collection spanning numerous genres that includes an oil portrait by Rembrandt, a rarity in Japan, as well as works by impressionists such as Monet and Renoir; modern European artists such as Picasso and Chagall; early modern, modern and postwar Japanese artists; and luminaries of late-20th century American art, including Mark Rothko, Frank Stella and Joseph Cornell.
+In addition to a standing exhibit, the museum stages special exhibitions multiple times a year to encourage a deeper understanding of the works in its collection.

-Another appealing aspect of the museum is its location on a lushly forested 10-hectare site alive with seasonal flowers and foliage that has been open to the public since the museum’s establishment.
-A total of 250 cherry trees—10 varieties in total—blossom every spring while in summer wildflowers of all colors bloom profusely.
+Another appealing aspect of the museum is its lushly forested 10-hectare site, alive with seasonal flowers and foliage, which has been open to the public since the facility’s establishment.
+A total of 250 cherry trees—10 varieties in total—blossom every spring, while in summer wildflowers of all colors bloom profusely.

-Looking ahead, the museum will continue to plan and stage exhibitions centered around works from its collection.
-The museum will also advance social contribution activities and enhance its digital presence with a view to encouraging communication with the community.
+Looking ahead, the museum will continue to promote site environmental initiatives, plan and stage exhibitions centered around works from its collection, and advance social contribution activities with a view to encouraging communication with the community.

 Kawamura Memorial DIC Museum of Art